conp-pcno-training/SDC-LOSSLESS-QC/_episodes/02-running_QC_script.md

 1. Open MATLAB (pre-2014b works fastest) and change your **Current Folder** by navigating to the Lossless pipeline root directory (in this case, `Face13`).

-2. Open EEGLAB by typing the following into the console window:
+2. Open EEGLAB by typing the following into the command window:

     ```matlab
     >> addpath derivatives/BIDS-Lossless-EEG/code/install